boots-edu/textbook/source/text/3-dataclass/intro.md

 ## Summary

 Sometimes it makes sense to group data together.
 In these cases TypeScript provides multiple mechanisms with which to do that.
-In the section we have introduced the idea of creating a **_class_** that represents a set of heterogeneous data. (i.e. strings, numbers, booleans, arrays, and other classes).
+In the section we have introduced the idea of creating a **_class_** that represents a set of heterogeneous data. (i.e. strings, numbers, Booleans, arrays, and other classes).

 # Next Step

-Next we'll learn about creating basic data classes: [Basic Data Classes &raquo;](basic.md)
+Next we'll learn about creating [Basic Data Classes &raquo;](basic.md)